bitcoinerlab/farvault-lib/README.md

 ## Can I use it?

 At your own risk.
-We've not cut a release version yet and the API can change anytime.
+We've not cut a release version yet and the API can change anytime so you should not consider it stable.
+You're basically looking at a development branch.
+It's functional but may contain bugs.

 ## How does it work?